tyjhart/flowanalyzer/Tuning.md

 The master configuration file is **netflow_options.py**, and contains all the configurable options for the system.
 As part of the initial configuration it is copied from netflow_options_example.py.

-It already has the basic, typical settings in place, including the ports listed above and the settings that follow.
+It already has the typical settings in place, including the ports and IP addresses listed in this document and the settings that follow.

 ## **Services**

 Three services run in the background that collect, parse, tag, and upload flows.
+The services are orchestrated by **systemd**, and are set to restart on a 30sec interval if they fail for whatever reason.

+The service files are located in the following locations:

+- Netflow v5:   /etc/systemd/system/netflow_v5.service
+- Netflow v9:   /etc/systemd/system/netflow_v9.service
+- IPFIX:        /etc/systemd/system/ipfix.service

+You should not need to edit these files, unless you really know what you're doing and want to tweak their behavior.

 ### **Service Names**